 Yet the more you listened and the more you learned after the keynote, the more there was to be excited by.
 Each to their own — whether you are focused on the iPhone or the Mac, you have some different features and some overlapping ones to look forward to.

-September suddenly seems a very long way away.
-There are now developer betas of all Apple's updated operating systems, and there will be public betas of them from July, but you know what's coming next.
+September suddenly seemed a very long way away.
+There were already developer betas of all Apple's updated operating systems, and there will be public betas of them from July, but you know what's coming next.
 A warning.

-September isn't really that long away, especially not if you're a developer who just got Sherlocked by Apple.
+September wasn't really that long away, especially not if you were a developer who just got Sherlocked by Apple.

-And in the meantime, we did see many Apple launches right here in June, where we can use them.
+And in the meantime, we did see many Apple launches right here in June, where we could use them.

 Launches in June 2021